 1) submit a course paper that was written, in whole or in part, by someone other than the student who is submitting the paper for course credit.
-Plagiarism or the inappropriate use of another's words or ideas is unethical and may constitute a violation of the University’s Scholastic Dishonesty Code and the Department of Marketing’s Plagiarism Policy.
+Plagiarism or the inappropriate use of another's words or ideas is unethical and may constitute a violation of the University's Scholastic Dishonesty Code and the MGTS Plagiarism Policy.
 The use of properly attributed quotations and ideas of others in a paper or presentation is acceptable and encouraged, if in the process, the student is weaving them together to support his/her thesis or to develop a review of the literature.
 A series of quotations that is merely regurgitated, and does not demonstrate synthesis or integration of information, while not in itself unethical or improper, does not reflect an original contribution by the student.

-2) submit the same paper or a substantially similar paper in two or more courses (whether taken in the same or different semesters, and whether taken inside or outside of the Department of Marketing).
+2) submit the same paper or a substantially similar paper in two or more courses (whether taken in the same or different semesters, and whether taken inside or outside of the Management Studies department).
 It may be permissible for a student to write more than one paper on a particular topic, as long as there is a substantially different "approach" or perspective.
 In general, a replication or a paper which merely tests/develops the same research question in the same or a similar way does not constitute a new and unique learning experience.
 Students who are proposing to do a paper that is topically the same to one that has been completed for, is being undertaken for, or is proposed for another course are required to consult with the appropriate faculty before embarking on the project.

 In all questions concerning course requirements, it will be the determination (judgment) of the faculty involved as to whether the student is satisfactorily meeting his/her course requirements and is in compliance with MGTS policies, norms, and expectations.